mbkoltai/mbkoltai.github.io/_posts/ecopol/2022-10-29-decomposing-gdp-growth.md

 ---
 layout: post
-title: Economic growth 1990-2019 in the US, UK, Germany & Japan
+title: Sources of economic growth in the US, UK, Germany & Japan, 1990-2019
 tags: political-economy globalization growth gdp
-excerpt: Separating growth of population and productivity
+excerpt: Separating productivity from labour force expansion
 secondary: ecopol
 mathjax: true
 ---

 There has been much talk recently about the low growth rate in the UK economy since 2008 and how it must be increased.
-Often the discussion is about GDP growth, although some commentators and even politicians also referred to the underlying measure of GDP _per capita_ (or output per capita) as the more relevant metric to look at.
+Often the discussion is about GDP growth, although some commentators also referred to the underlying measure of GDP _per capita_ (or output per capita) as the more relevant metric to look at.
 GDP and its growth is a composite measure, because it is an outcome of (growth in) the size of the population, the number of people at work and labour productivity (output per hour).
 GDP growth can be decomposed to its components by a linear approximation.
 We can look at GDP growth as a result of GDP/capita and population growth or decompose it further into employment growth, growth in the annual workload and labour productivity.
 To make a comparison, I did this decomposition for four major high-income econonomies below, the US, UK, Germany and Japan.